enthusiastica/django-react-logrocket/README.md

 # React App + Django API

-A simple integration between a Django API and a React App as a result of my article: [Creating an app with React and Django](https://blog.logrocket.com/creating-an-app-with-react-and-django/).
+A simple integration between a Django API and a React App.

 This project consists of two internal projects: